Javascript is not enabled.

 Net investment income tax

-The tax hit is even bigger on high earners who also have hefty investment income.
-If your modified adjusted gross income (MAGI) tops $200,000 (single), $250,000 (married filing jointly) or $125,000 (married filing separately), you may also owe a 3.8 percent net investment income tax, or NIIT, on top of capital gains you already have to pay.
-“That often comes as a big surprise to a lot of people,” Genter says.
+The tax hit is even bigger on high earners who also have hefty investment income from assets such as interest, dividends and capital gains.
+If your modified adjusted gross income (MAGI) tops $200,000 (single), $250,000 (married filing jointly) or $125,000 (married filing separately), you may also owe a 3.8 percent net investment income tax, or NIIT, on top of capital gains you have to pay.

 This surtax was put in place in 2013 to help fund the Affordable Care Act.
 If there’s a silver lining, it’s that the 3.8 percent add-on tax applies only to the lesser of your total net investment income or the portion of your MAGI that goes over the income threshold for your filing status.
 And it doesn’t apply to gains on the sale of your personal residence.